 Template for XDS Affinity Domain Deployment Planning

-Further elaboration of the use-cases and solutions can be found in section X.4 below.
+Further elaboration of the use-cases and solutions can be found in Section X.4 below.

-X.1 MHD-HIE Actors, Transactions, and Content Modules
+X.1 MHDS Actors, Transactions, and Content Modules

 This profile orchestrates many existing profile/actors and creates one new actor.
 The actor that is specific to this profile is a Document Registry.
 The following diagram is a high-level diagram showing a set of Actors that would be deployed in a virtual central infrastructure.
 They do not need to be deployed in the same physical location, but they will act as one central service.

-Figure X.1-1: MHD-HIE Actor Diagram
+Figure X.1-1: MHDS Actor Diagram

-The Document Registry is grouped with a set of Actors from other profiles.
-The MHD Document Responder and Document Recipient are grouped to provide the MHD service side capabilities to the Participating clients.
-The PRIM Patient Identity Consumer is provided to enable patient identity synchronization and specifically the merge function to be applied to any data managed in the Document Registry.
-The SVSm Consumer enables the Document Registry to gain access to ValueSets that the Registry is enforcing Metadata consistency.
-The mCSD Consumer enables the Registry to have access to Organization and Practitioner resources.
-IUA and ATNA are grouped to enable the Document Registry to be secure and support secure transactions.
-The CT Time Client assures that all records of time done by the Document Registry are aligned with the Time Source.
-This Document Registry does not have any exposed transactions, rather all the exposed transactions are by the grouped actors.

-Figure X.1-2: MHD-HIE Registry Actor Diagram

-Table X.1-1 lists the transactions for each actor directly involved in the MHD-HIE Profile.
-To claim compliance with this profile, an actor shall support all required transactions (labeled “R”) and may support the optional transactions (labeled “O”).

 The Document Sharing Health Information Exchange will also host a set of Service endpoints as shown in Figure X.1.1-1.
-These provide services to the Document Sharing Community (aka Community): TODO-Make sure these actor names are right
+These provide services to the Document Sharing Community (aka Community):

 CT: Time Service – to provide consistent time to all participant systems

 ATNA – Audit Record Repository – to capture audit events and provide appropriate audit log access for security and privacy use-cases

-IUA – Authorization Service – to enable centralized authorization decisions ???
+IUA – Authorization Service – to enable centralized authorization decisions

-PRIM – Patient Manager – to provide patient identity lookup by demographics or identity, and to receive create and update of patient identity from participants
+PMIR – Patient Manager – to provide patient identity lookup by demographics or identity, and to receive create and update of patient identity from participants

 PIXm – Patient Manager – Patient Identity cross-reference lookup

 PDQm – Patient Manger – Patient Identity lookup by demographics

-SVSm – Vocabulary Registry – Provide vocabulary and valueset management within the Community
+SVCM – Vocabulary Registry – Provide vocabulary and valueset management within the Community

 mCSD – Provider Directory – Provide endpoint lookup and optionally provider identity management

 NPFS – File Manager – Provide files that are needed in the community but are not patient specific such as policy documents

 mXDE – Data Element Extractor – to enable QEDm access to data elements derived from published documents

 QEDm – Clinical Data Source – to enable access to data elements (aka FHIR clinical Resources)

 mACM – Alert Communication Manager – to enable community supported alert communications

 In addition to these IHE defined Actors, the Community will also select how they will manage Digital Certificates through a Certificate Authority, and other functionalities and non-functional requirements such as response-time, service-level-agreements, remediation-planning, remediation-access, etc.

+The Document Registry is grouped with a set of Actors from other profiles.
+The MHD Document Responder and Document Recipient are grouped to provide the MHD service side capabilities to the Participating clients.
+The PMIR Patient Identity Consumer is provided to enable patient identity synchronization and specifically the merge function to be applied to any data managed in the Document Registry.
+The SVCM Consumer enables the Document Registry to gain access to ValueSets that the Registry is enforcing Metadata consistency.
+The mCSD Consumer enables the Registry to have access to Organization and Practitioner resources.
+IUA and ATNA are grouped to enable the Document Registry to be secure and support secure transactions.
+The CT Time Client assures that all records of time done by the Document Registry are aligned with the Time Source.
+This Document Registry does not have any exposed transactions, rather all the exposed transactions are by the grouped actors.

+Figure X.1-2: MHDS Registry Actor Diagram

+Table X.1-1 lists the transactions for each actor directly involved in the MHDS Profile.
+To claim compliance with this profile, an actor shall support all required transactions (labeled “R”) and may support the optional transactions (labeled “O”).

-Table X.1-1: MHD-HIE Profile - Actors and Transactions
+Table X.1-1: MHDS Profile - Actors and Transactions